Waikino school shooting: Aftermath

 The telegraph announcing the destruction of the school.

 The funeral procession for the two victims was one of the largest ever seen in the area.
 Classes resumed on 5 November, operated out of a local hall.
 After the shooting, a protest was held on 24 October against the reopening of the school (and the positioning of the school, as it was considered by the locals to be too isolated).
 During the meeting, someone entered and announced that the school was on fire.
 By 9 p.m., the school was almost entirely destroyed.
 A second Waikino School was built in a different location in 1925.
 The identities of the people responsible were kept hidden by the community and no one was ever charged or arrested for the fire, though one of the men thought to be involved in the burning of the school later became the caretaker of the second Waikino School, built further down the hill.
 A report by The New Zealand Herald stated that the arson was thought to be due to the shooting and the location of the school, with some residents stating the day of the shooting that "they would not be sorry if the building were burnt to the ground".

 The head of the school, Robert Theodore Reid, was wounded in the shooting and resigned, subsequently being involved in correspondence education.
 Reid was paralyzed in the right shoulder by his injuries and never taught again, later retiring to Auckland and dying at age 92.'
 Those injured recovered, though one of the injured victims, Katie McGarry, walked with a limp for the remainder of her life.'
-Higgins' wife and their two children returned to Canada shortly after his sentence was commuted, with money donated by the public.
+Higgins's wife and their two children returned to Canada shortly after his sentence was commuted, with money donated by the public.
 Higgin's family was not ostracized by the community.It is the first and only mass school shooting in New Zealand history.